Emmotes/ic_spoilers/docs/season_4.md

         "targets": ["all"]
     }],
     "requirements": "",
-    "description": {"desc": "Additively increase the critical hit chance of all Companions of the Hall Champions by $(amount)%."}, "id": 1504,
+    "description": {"desc": "Additively increases the critical hit chance of all Companions of the Hall Champions by $(amount)%."}, "id": 1504,
     "flavour_text": "",
     "graphic_id": 0,